-Privatization programs can generate substantial sums.
-This paper argues that, as a general rule, the proceeds of privatization should be treated as financing (and so put "below the line") and not as revenue.
+Privatization programs have generated large sums at times, and it is tempting to treat the proceeds they generate as revenue.
+This paper argues that privatization proceeds should not be treated as revenue, but instead as financing.
 Unlike taxation, privatization never reduces private sector wealth.
-In exceptional cases, it may reduce the propensity to invest, and depress aggregate demand as a tax increase would.
-Given the difficulty of predicting when this will occur, and its exceptional nature, the receipt of proceeds from privatization does not, in most cases, warrant a relaxation of the stance of fiscal policy to maintain aggregate demand.
-[JEL E62, L33]
+In exceptional cases, it may reduce the propensity to invest, and depress domestic absorption like a tax increase.
+Given the difficulty of predicting when this will happen, and its exceptional nature, the receipt of proceeds from privatization should not be seen as warranting a loosening of the fiscal stance to maintain aggregate demand.

+JEL Classification Numbers: E62, L33